View DAVID SCHMIDT's Obituary on post-gazette.com and share memories

 SCHMIDT DAVID LOUIS

-It is with deepest sadness we announce the passing of David Louis Schmidt of Crafton, formally of Bethel Park.
-David was a Hair Stylist in the greater South Hills area for several years.
-He is survived by his long-term life partner Raymond Horn and their dog Snickers.
-He is also survived by his mother Lois Jean, brother Bobby (Rose), sister Debbie, nieces Rossie, Brianne, Desiree and nephew Bryan.
-He will also be missed by many aunts, uncles, cousins, and a very extended family of friends.
-He will be remembered as a loyal man with a dynamic personality as his eyes alone could lighten any spirit.
-A family Mass will be held as well as a Life Celebration for all, and will be announced in the near future.
-Arrangements are entrusted to YOUNG FUNERAL HOME & CREMATION SERVICES, INC., 23 Erie Mine Road, Burgettstown, PA 15021, (724) 947-2049 www.youngfhinc.com
+It is with deepest sadness we announce the passing of David Louis Schmidt of Crafton, formerly of Bethel Park.
+David was a Hair Stylist in the greater South Hills for many years.
+He was preceded in death by his father, Robert F. Schmidt, Sr. He is survived by his long-term life partner, Raymond Horn; and their dog, Snickers.
+He is also survived by his mother, Lois Jean; brother, Bobby (Rose); sister, Debbie; nephews and nieces, Robbie, Brianne, Bryan and Desirie.
+He will also be missed my many aunts, uncles, cousins, and a very extended family of friends.
+David will be remembered as a loyal man with a dynamic personality as his eyes alone could lighten any spirit.
+A family mass will be held as well as a Life Celebration for all and will be announced in the near future.